 OpenACS 5.9.0.
 The OpenACS tarball comprises the core packages and many useful additional packages.
 This includes a full set of documentation.
 The tarball works with both PostgreSQL and Oracle.
 Some scripts require bash shell.

 Operating System.
 OpenACS is designed for a Unix-like system.
 It is developed primarily in Linux.
-It can be run on Mac OS X, and in Windows within VMWare.
+It can be run on macOS, and in Windows within VMWare.

 GNU/Linux.
 The installation assumes a linux kernel of 2.2.22 or newer, or 2.4.14 or newer.